 Here is an example of how to include language within a job description of duties: “Reporting to the Administrator, the successful candidate will be working with a diverse and multi-cultural population served by the home.
 We welcome all applications and encourage applications from people with experience and/or demonstrated cultural competencies in working with the ethnic and lesbian-gay- bisexual-transgendered (LGBT) communities.”

-- (Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008).
+- Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

 Long term care facilities, both urban and rural, need to approach human resources with a view to addressing LGBT inclusivity.
 Policies and procedures that help set the framework for writing job calls, position descriptions and other verbal and written communication include:

 Employment Equity Policy,

 Human Rights and Harassment Policy,

 Plain language used in all communications, including internal and external job calls, policies and procedures,

 Advertising in the LGBT media and/or posting opportunities in LGBT agencies.
-Nova Scotia’s LGBT Community is served by two publications.
+Nova Scotia’s LGBT Community is served primarily by two publications; Wayves (a monthly magazine) and Gaze (a quarterly magazine).
 Many LGBT organizations have active email listservs and are happy to share Job Postings.
 Many of Nova Scotia’s labour unions also have active diversity committees and LGBT caucuses,

 In recruiting front line staff, questions used at the time of interview should include at least one question related to diversity and one question related to LGBT sensitivity,

 All internal and external job calls should reflect that your facility welcomes all applications and encourages applications from people with experience and/or demonstrated cultural competency in working with the ethnic and LGBT communities.

 An Introduction for Staff who are Unfamiliar with LGBT People

 “You may have grown up being taught that LGBT people are sinful, immoral, mentally ill or dangerous.
 These attitudes have been recognized as part of a system of prejudice and discrimination and they are no longer acceptable in Canada or in Nova Scotia’s public services.